DenisUAL/DreamextTestTask/README.md

 - Create CRUD app for "/posts" endpoint using API (https://jsonplaceholder.typicode.com).
 - Do not use `create-react-app` and premade styles (e.g. Materialize, Bootstrap, etc..).
-- Implement authorization and login (editing, deleting and updating of the posts available only for authorized users)
+- Implement authorization and login (editing, deleting and updating of the posts available only for authorized users).
-- Users data should be stored in `IndexedDB`
+- Users data should be stored in `IndexedDB`.